Reverse Engineering Approach to Quantum Electrodynamics: Irreducible two-particle representation

-A subspace of the product space with a non-trivial weight factor, and in fact the smallest relativistic invariant one, is the space of an irreducible two-particle representation of the Poincar\'e group.
+The smallest relativistic invariant subspace of the product state space is the space of an irreducible two-particle representation of the Poincar\'e group.
 It represents the quantum mechanically correct description of an isolated two-particle system.